neo-technology/neobench/README.md

 A workload script consists of `commands`.
 Each command is either a Cypher statement or a "meta-command".
-Cypher-statements end with semi-colon, meta-commands end with newline.
+Meta-commands start with a backslash and end at the newline.
+Cypher statements can span multiple lines, and end with a semi colon.

-Meta-statements generally introduce variables.
+Meta-commands generally introduce variables.
 The variables are available to subsequent meta-commands and as parameters in your queries.

 Here is a small example with two meta-commands and one query: